-One of your kitchen’s best assets, flavor-wise and health-wise (yes, it’s true!), is going to be bacon fat, also known as bacon grease.
-It’s ideal for frying eggs, sautéing veggies, and makes every biscuit better.
+One of your kitchen’s best assets, flavor-wise and health-wise, is going to be bacon fat, also known as bacon grease.
+It’s ideal for frying eggs, sauteing veggies, and makes every biscuit better.
 I use it as the fat in my favorite homemade salad dressing!
 In fact, I might just try it the next time I bake cookies…

 Bacon Grease is Free!